 Tim Moore: No, not at all.

-Dr. Reagan: But it certainly one that has to be fulfilled before the Second Coming of Jesus.
+Dr. Reagan: It could occur at any moment.
+But it certainly one that has to be fulfilled before the Second Coming of Jesus.
 And we are seeing that before our very eyes.
 I mean in our lifetime the Gospel has gone out all over the world through the Jesus Film.
 Through satellite television.
 All kinds of ways, through the internet.
 The internet today is all over the world, people are getting the Gospel.

 Nathan Jones: We had a great show years back where we brought on somebody who was involved in Bible translation and he was telling us about how much of the Bible is out there.
 It was like 90% of the world has Bibles in their own languages, and the rest is just little 300-400–